sonar-perl/sonar-perl/README.md

 We support the all SonarQube versions from 6.7 (LTS).
 Please report bugs or incompatibilities in our [bugtracker](https://github.com/sonar-perl/sonar-perl/issues).

+Beware that the current Clover plugin is [incompatible with newer versions of SonarQube (7.3+)](https://github.com/sfeir-open-source/sonar-clover/pull/15).

 For older SonarQube versions (5.6+) stick with plugin version 0.3.2 or older.